 Even further, SEEP makes it clear from the outset just how you can get involved with their work on the ground level by including links to their “About Us,” “Resources,” and “Membership” pages both in icon elements in the middle of the homepage and in their running header menu.

 Our favorite feature?
-Because SEEP is an international nonprofit association, it’s important that their website is accessible to interested parties across the globe.
+Because SEEP is an international non-governmental organization, it’s important that their website is accessible to interested parties across the globe.
 For this reason, they include a translation tool powered by Google on every page of their site.

 SEEP partnered with Morweb to build and maintain their web presence.